Automation Testing Guide

 • Developer: The ability to conduct tests within IDEs such as Eclipse and Visual Studio.

-Before starting out with test automation, it’s important to know what it is.
+Before starting with test automation, it’s important to know what it is.
 But it’s equally important to know what it’s not.
 This helps to set realistic expectations about what test automation can do (and can’t do) for your organization.

 Test automation eliminates the need for all testers